practicalli/spacemacs/install-spacemacs/enhance-clojure-experience.md

 `SPC f e d` opens the `.spacemacs` configuration file (`M-m f e d` holy mode)

-Use `/` and start typing `configuration-layers` to search for the `dotspacemacs-configuration-layers` section.  `RTN` confirms the search text and `n` jumps to the next occurance, `N` jumps to the previous occurrence.
+Use `SPC s s` and start typing `configuration-layers` to search for the `dotspacemacs-configuration-layers` section.  `RTN` to jump to the highlighted line, `C-j` to move down the matching lines, `C-k` to move up.

 Add the following layers to `dotspacemacs-configuration-layers` ensuring there are no duplicates